SiliconLabs/peripheral_examples/series2/timer/timer_single_edge_output_compare/readme.txt

 timer_single_edge_output_compare

 This project demonstrates single output compare using the TIMER module.
-TIMER0 is initialized for output compare on Compare/Capture channel 0 which is routed to the GPIO pin specified below.
-The Compare value is set such that after 3 seconds, the GPIO pin will be set high.
+TIMER0 is initialized for output compare on capture/compare channel 0, which is routed to the GPIO pin PA6.
+The compare value is set such that after 3 seconds, the GPIO pin will be set high.

 Note: For EFR32xG21 radio devices, library function calls to CMU_ClockEnable()